GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 }
 ```

-This runner tells `helics_broker` that there are three federates and to take a specific action for each federate:
+This runner tells `helics_broker` that there are two federates and to take a specific action for each federate:

-1. Launch `helics_broker` in the current directory: `helics_broker -f 2 --loglevel=7`
-2. Launch the `Charger.py` federate in the current directory: `python -u Charger.py 1`
+1. Launch the `Charger.py` federate in the current directory: `python -u Charger.py 1`
-3. Launch the `Battery.py` federate in the current directory: `python -u Battery.py 1`
+2. Launch the `Battery.py` federate in the current directory: `python -u Battery.py 1`

 The final step is to launch our Base Example with the HELICS runner from the command line (making sure you've [installed the HELICS cli extension](../../installation/index.md)):